protz/dagstuhl-rust-2025/2-Proposal.md

 # Description of the seminar topics

 This seminar will focus on the theory and practice of Rust formal analysis and verification.
-Specifically, we will focus on three intertwined problems: first, the theoretical foundation of the Rust language; second, techniques for the analysis and verification of Rust programs; and third, the engineering practices and tool ecosystem that implement those techniques.
+Specifically, we will focus on three intertwined problems: first, aspects of the theoretical foundation of the Rust language crucial to analysis and verification; second, techniques for the analysis and verification of Rust programs; and third, the engineering practices and tool ecosystem that implement those techniques.

-For Rust foundations, the situation remains, to this day, that many corners of the language are ill-defined.
+Rust foundations are currently shaky, in that many corners of the language are ill-defined.
 While foundational work (notably, RustBelt) has succeeded in shoring up the theoretical basis of the language, many corners of the language remain unexplored (from a foundational perspective), such as its trait system.
 Furthermore, several attempts at improving the Rust language